Working From Home – Flexible, Productive & EnlighteningGood morning office workers! Or should I say trying to work from home-ers?

 Ventilation is key

-We are missing designing your new office space, but equally excited to be part of the 2020 historic office design movement.
-Because, let’s be honest, it’s never going to be the same again.
+We miss designing your new office space but equally excited to be part of the 2020 historic office design movement.
+Because let’s be honest, it’s never going to be the same again.

 Thanks for reading – we sincerely hope all of our friends and colleagues are keeping safe and well during this troubling time.
 If you’re interested in learning about some slightly more “classical” space planning theory, why not check out our blog here?
 You may also have spotted this article on our LinkedIn page, so be sure to give it a follow!